centreon/centreon-engine/doc/installation/index.rst

 Centreon provides RPM for its products through Centreon Open Sources (COS) version available free of charge on our repository.
 Open source products are freely available from our repository.
-These packages are available for CentOS 6 or 7 architeture x86_64, which is the sole platform officially supported by Centreon
+These packages are available for CentOS 6 or 7 architecture x86_64, which is the sole platform officially supported by Centreon

 .. _user_installation_packages_prerequisites: